FAIRmat-NFDI/cookiecutter-nomad-plugin/{{cookiecutter.plugin_name}}/py_sources/src/north_tools/{{cookiecutter.north_tool_name}}/README.md

 # {{cookiecutter.north_tool_name}} - NORTH tool

-This directory contains the NORTH tool configuration and a bare minimum dockerfile for NOMAD NORTH (NOMAD Oasis Remote Tools Hub) environment.
+This directory contains the configuration and a minimal Dockerfile template for defining a NORTH (NOMAD Remote Tools Hub) tool.

 ## Quick start